danisla/dockerfiles/cosmos/README.md

 Docker stack that runs a private [ownCloud](https://owncloud.com/) and [Subsonic](http://www.subsonic.org/pages/index.jsp) instance.

+## Setup

+Private data and Nginx config are loaded via environment variables.
+Todo this, first copy your SSL certs and then run the provided scripts to base64 encode and save them to env files.

+1. Copy your SSL certs to the conf/ssl directory as `server.crt` and `server.key`.
+2. Run: `cd conf ; ./make_ssl_env` to encode the SSL cert and key and save it to an env file.
+3. Edit the `conf/default.conf` file to match your domain.
+4. Run: `./make_nginx_conf_env` to encode the conf and save it to an env file.

 ## Starting

 Source private env file that exports `POSTGRES_PASSWORD` variable.